ERG (Eurasian Resources Group)

 Overview

-ERG (formerly ENRC) is a diversified natural resources group founded by Kazakh oligarchs, now headquartered in Luxembourg.
-In the DRC, ERG operates Boss Mining and the Metalkol RTR tailings reprocessing facility, producing copper and cobalt.
-The company has faced persistent allegations of corruption and governance failures related to its DRC operations, including investigations by the UK Serious Fraud Office.
+ERG (formerly ENRC) is a diversified natural resources group headquartered in Luxembourg.
+In the DRC, ERG Africa identifies Metalkol, Frontier, Boss Mining and COMIDE as core production assets producing cobalt and copper.
+Metalkol is a major tailings reprocessing operation near Kolwezi and Frontier is a cornerstone of ERG's African copper business.
+The company has faced persistent allegations of corruption and governance failures related to its DRC operations; the UK Serious Fraud Office closed its long-running ENRC investigation in August 2023 with no charges brought, citing insufficient admissible evidence to prosecute.

 ESG Assessment